-Gian Klain is a conceptual artist exploring what it means to be human in the age of artificial intelligence and the metaverse.
+Gian Klain is a conceptual artist probing the essence of human experience amidst the rapidly evolving landscape of artificial intelligence and other emerging technologies.

-His artistic focus is devoted to age-old questions like: "What is Reality?" or "Who am I?" under the assumption the Univers is of a computational nature.
-He describes himself as: "a conscious mind wandering through a computed world."
+He explores enduring questions like "What is Reality?" and "Who am I?" from the perspective of a computational universe, portraying himself as "a conscious mind wandering through a computed world."

 "Are we living in a simulation?" is a difficult question to answer.
 "How does it feel to be living in a simulation?" is an easy one....